Winvoker/MachineLearning/README.md

  * Random Forest Regression
  * Logistic Regression
  * KNN Classification
+ * Support Vector Machine
+ * Artifical Neural Network with PyTorch
+ * Artificial Neural Network with Keras
 ---

 ## Octave-Machine-Learning-Algorithms

-This folder consists of implementation of Machine Learning Equations to Octave.
-Also these codes are my assigments for **MIT-Machine Learning Course** on Coursera.
+This folder consists of implementation of Machine Learning Equations to Octave and Matlab.
+Also these codes are my assigments for
+**MIT-Machine Learning Course** on Coursera.

 * Mathematical Implementation of Linear Regression